 And if you didn’t know then, here are 4 ways to prevent soaking wet bath mats for you:

 It is always better than cure.
-To help your bath mats dry quicker, you need to first avoid wetting it too much.
+To help your bath mats dry quicker, you need to first avoid wetting them too much.

 This way, your mat will not have to take in much water dripping off your body.
 And will keep it wet, to the minimum, helping it to dry quicker than otherwise.